 A trail run along the Fraser River Trail is the best leaf-filled location to burn off that energy.
 You can strap on those trail-running shoes and start right from your condo at the resort.
 Pick up the Fraser River Trail just outside of Old Town, and run until your heart’s content (this entire trail stretches 6 miles).
 The trees that line either side of the flowing creek make it easy to keep your mind off your burning lungs.
 Just remember, this isn’t a loop, so what you run out, you have to run back.

 When you’re feeling hungry:

-Sunspot Lodge is located in the thick of the foliage on the mountain, and you’ll get great views of the valley from the scenic chairlift ride over top the trees to get there.
-Once you arrive, you can warm up to a real wood-burning fire and sip a hot, spiced cider out of a mug.
-Then be seated in the dining room, where floor-to-ceiling windows offer stunning views of the valley, and cozy up with a plate of delicious food to fill your belly before the ride back down.
+Sunspot Lodge is located in the thick of the foliage on the mountain, and you’ll get great views of the valley from the scenic gondola ride over top the trees to get there.
+Once you arrive, you can stop by the scenic overlook or hit the trail for a scenic hike along Upper Roof of the Rockies and Fantasy Meadow.

-Hit the roof-top hot tubs at Fraser’s Crossing / Founder’s Pointe.
-Book a night at this beautiful location, and it comes with a fancy, roof-top-style lounge area, complete with a fireplace, a grill, and large hot tubs.
-It’s perfect for a chilly evenings when the temperatures start to drop.
+Kick back on your private balcony at Fraser’s Crossing / Founder’s Pointe.
 You can start by catching the bright colors of the sunset drop over the deep hues of the trees, and then wait for the many stars to come out.
-You can see the entire milky way from this warm, bubbly water.
+You can see the entire milky way from this little haven.